Artists: Michael Beard, Frances Disley, Harry Meadley, and Leslie Thompson

 will enter into the permanent collection of the University of Salford Art Collection.

-Thumbs Up will include an artist-led tour and a panel discussion on 01 February 2020.
+The Thumbs Up programme included an artist-led tour and a panel discussion on Saturday 1 February 2020.

 Venture Arts is a progressive visual arts organisation based in Hulme, Manchester which strives for

 learning disabled people to engage with and be recognised in art and culture.
 The organisation work